-Notes to the Financial Statements for the year ended 31 August 2019 (continued)
+Notes to the Financial Statements for the year ended 31 August 2020 (continued)

-26 Guarantees, Letters of Comfort and Indemnities
+27 Guarantees, Letters of Comfort and Indemnities

-The trust provided no guarantees / letters of comfort / indemnities during the year ended 31 August 2019
+The trust provided no guarantees / letters of comfort / indemnities during the year ended 31 August 2020

-27 Contingent Liabilities
+28 Contingent Liabilities

-Back payments for holiday pay for support staff on 'term time only' contracts, who's contract of employment has been transferred - in accordance with the Transfer of Undertakings (Protection of Employment) Regulations (TUPE) 2006 - from Local Authorities to the Trust on conversion from a school to an academy.
+There is a potential liability in relation to back payments for holiday pay for support staff on 'term time only' contracts, who's contract of employment has been transferred - in accordance with the Transfer of Undertakings (Protection of Employment) Regulations (TUPE) 2006 - from Local Authorities to the Trust on conversion from a school to an academy.
 Should the court rule in favour of the employees, the Trust will have to pay the outstanding amounts due.
+No relaible estimate of the financial effect is available.

-28 Members' Liability
+29 Members' Liability